 The client can only read messages from the client.

-function onMessage(message) { data = $.parseJSON(message.data); /* do something with data */ }
+/* do something with data */

 It can send data to the server via HTTP requests:

-to test your server.Google Cloud Endpoints consists of tools, libraries and capabilities that allow you to generate APIs and client libraries from an App Engine application.
+endpoints directory of the package you downloaded earlier and implement the missing methods.http://localhost:$APP_PORT/endpoints to test your server.Google Cloud Endpoints consists of tools, libraries and capabilities that allow you to generate APIs and client libraries from an App Engine application.

 Annotate the API implementation class with the endpoints decorators,